The Archive Collections

 The College's archive materials fall into two main categories:

 - a separate collection, known as the "Fellows' Papers", stored in the Lower Old Library.
 It is important to note that, although this collection is called the "Fellows' Papers", it contains much more than material concerning former College Fellows.
 The current catalogue of Fellows' Papers, describing these holdings at collection level (and sometimes at item level), is available for download here.
-Material in the Fellows' Papers collection is the responsibility of the College Librarian.
+Material in the Fellows' Papers collection is also the responsibility of the College Archivist.

 Major collections of personal papers among the Fellows' Papers include: